zobweyt/textcase/docs/en/learn/cases.md

 You can see a complete list of all built-in cases in the [API Reference][textcase].

-??? note "How the case conversion works?"
+??? question "How the case conversion works?"

     The case conversion happens in three steps: